aws-solutions-library-samples/guidance-for-high-availability-oracle-databases-on-aws/README.md

 To run the CloudFormation template, complete the following steps:

 1. Download the YAML file from [Github](https://github.com/aws-samples/amazon-rds-custom-oracle-ha-automation).
-2. Sign in to the AWS Management Console and open the CloudFormation console at https://console.aws.amazon.com/cloudformation/.
+2. Sign in to the AWS Management Console and open the [CloudFormation console](https://console.aws.amazon.com/cloudformation).
 Choose the same AWS Region where your RDS Custom primary DB instance resides.
 3. Choose Create Stack.
 4. In the Create Stack page, do the following:
     a.
 Choose Template is ready.